luckylinux/aspm-troubleshooting/README.md

 Very often that Feature is NOT exposed in the BIOS, so one needs to build a Custom Modded BIOS and flash that onto the Board.

-Alternatively, one can Decompile an Existing BIOS using UEFITool + IFRExtractor, then use a Tool like [`setup_var.efi`](https://github.com/datasone/setup_var.efi) to set such Setting from a UEFI Shell.
+Alternatively, one can Decompile an Existing BIOS using UEFITool + IFRExtractor, then use a Tool like [`setup_var.efi`](https://github.com/datasone/setup_var.efi) or possibly [`uvt` / `UefiVarTool`](https://github.com/GeographicCone/UefiVarTool) to set such Setting from a UEFI Shell.

 Unfortunately, neither Option worked for me, presumably because I don't have Multi-VC to beging with on older Platforms such as Intel Xeon E3 v3 and possibly also v5/v6 (I didn't test those yet).